hack3r3d/dracula/README.md

-# additup
+# Dracula
 This is about counting - adding ones.
+It's called Dracula because this is basically a counter and so counter led to thinking Count Dracula.

 ## Simple Use Case